davelively14/seo_hero/README.md

 #### Version 0.1.0

+- Supervise the validate function to prevent crashing -
 - Fido checks validation and only returns valid results
   - I think this works.
 Need to test it in practice